valentinRyckaert/ASL/readme.md

 # ASL (Assembly Style Language)
-_the language still have a lot of bugs and limited functionalities, so do not expect something incridible._
+_the language still have a lot of bugs and limited functionalities, so do not expect something incredible._

 ## Launch a file
 ```shell